-Several different evaluation experiments have been conducted, targeting different aspects of our system: (1) the impact of network traffic and the consequences of real packet-loss on system performance; (2) the impact and usability of multi-modality; (3) the features of the single speech recognition engines, developed on separate sites for different languages with different tecniques in principle; and (4) end-to-end performance evaluations.
-The database collected during the project and which is being used in the various evaluations is described in (Burger et al., 2001).
+Several different evaluation experiments have been conducted, targeting different aspects of our system: (1) the impact and usability of multi-modality; (2) experiments for assessing the impact of network traffic and the consequences of real packet-loss on system performance; and (3) end-to-end performance evaluations.
+The database collected during the project and which is being used in the various evaluations is described in [1].